Using Discord for Higher Education

 There has been some news coverage of Discord recently, calling it an app for gamers.
 While it was primarily used by gamers for a while, it has become a mainstream platform for online communities.
 With more than 300 million users worldwide, Discord supports online groups for hobby clubs, nonprofit organizations, and academic communities.

+Although they may not be considered "educational technology," social media platforms like Discord can be incorporated into learning environments.
 If you have any ideas or questions about how to set up a Discord server to support your learning community, let me know.